Tight Bounds on Online Checkpointing Algorithms: Asymptotically Optimal Lower Bounds

 Assume the hypothesis holds for all $i\leq s-1$ and our goal is to prove it for $i=s>1$.
-Without loss of generality we assume the scheme satisfies all properties of Section~\ref{sec:basic}.
-Consider a snapshot at time $T=2$, and denote by $R'$ the update time of the first device in the time period $(R_{0},T]=(1,2]$ at the snapshot time $T=2$.
-We would like to apply the induction hypothesis from time $R'$, but this cannot be done directly since it is not guaranteed that the device last updated at $R'$ in the snapshot at time $T=2$ is $\left(s-1\right)$-stable (potentially, less than $s$ devices are removed from $(0,1]$ at $T=2$).
-To overcome this problem, recall that the truncated bounding expression $BE_{2}$ only considers the scheme up to time $T=2$ by setting $U_{i}=\min\left\{ 2,R_{i}\right\} $.
-Consequently, we can analyze a slightly different scheme with the same bounding expression $BE_{2}(s)$ in which the device at $R'$ in time $T=2$ is $\left(s-1\right)$-stable.\footnote{There are other ways to solve the problem and apply the induction hypothesis, e.g., by extending the definition of a stable device.
-However, this seems to require slightly more complex definitions and induction hypothesis.} The modification is simple: if the original scheme removes $s'\geq s$ devices from $(0,1]$ in $(1,2]$, no change is required; otherwise, $s'<s$ and the modified scheme would simply remove $s-s'$ additional arbitrary devices from $(0,1)$ at time $T=2$.
+Without loss of generality we assume the algorithm satisfies all properties of Section~\ref{sec:basic}.
+Consider a snapshot at time $T=2$, and denote by $R'$ the update time of the first checkpoint in the time interval $(R_{0},T]=(1,2]$ at the snapshot time $T=2$.
+We would like to apply the induction hypothesis from time $R'$, but this cannot be done directly since it is not guaranteed that the checkpoint last updated at $R'$ in the snapshot at time $T=2$ is $\left(s-1\right)$-stable (potentially, less than $s$ checkpoints are removed from $(0,1]$ at $T=2$).
+To overcome this problem, recall that the truncated bounding expression $BE_{2}$ only considers the algorithm up to time $T=2$ by setting $U_{i}=\min\left\{ 2,R_{i}\right\}$.
+Consequently, we can analyze a slightly different algorithm with the same bounding expression $BE_{2}(s)$ in which the checkpoint at $R'$ in time $T=2$ is $\left(s-1\right)$-stable.\footnote{There are other ways to solve the problem and apply the induction hypothesis, e.g., by extending the definition of a stable checkpoint.
+However, this seems to require slightly more complex definitions and induction hypothesis.} The modification is simple: if the original algorithm removes $s'\geq s$ checkpoint from $(0,1]$ in $(1,2]$, no change is required; otherwise, $s'<s$ and the modified algorithm would simply remove $s-s'$ additional arbitrary checkpoints from $(0,1)$ at time $T=2$.
 This transformation leaves $BE_{2}(s)$ unchanged, and we can analyze it instead.
-Note that the modified scheme maintains all properties of Section~\ref{sec:basic} at times $T<2$.
+Note that the modified algorithm maintains all properties of Section~\ref{sec:basic} at times $T<2$.